mihai2000q/Distributed-Auction-System/README.txt

 Execute the "Compile.sh" file
 (it will create a folder with all the compiled files)

-then execute Run.bat
-It will open the frontend server, 3 backend replicas and 1 seller + 1 buyer
+then execute Run_Windows.bat or Run_Linux.sh (which may not work properly as it was tested on Windows) It will open the frontend server, 1 backend replica and 1 seller + 1 buyer (for more replicas use below command or replace in script in side the for the end number)

 If you want to open more
 go to the newly created folder "out"